Jingmai Mountain Welcomes Its First Spring Tea Harvest Season After World Heritage Success

 Sunlight filtering into the ancient tea garden on Jingmai Mountain.
 Photo by Li Maoying

 Picking fresh leaves at random and placing them in our mouths, we experience an initial bitterness followed by a sweet aftertaste.
 Xian Jin taught us a new way to “eat” tea: she took a bottle of water and immersed the freshly picked leaves inside.
-“This is our refreshing drink after a day's work,” she said with a smile.
+“This is our refreshing after a day's work,” she said with a smile.

 Throughout the tea forest, local tea farmers bustle about, their agile figures weaving through the trees as they carefully pick leaves without harming the ancient tea trees.
 Villagers have been picking tea for generations, and some of the ancient tea trees reach several meters in height, requiring ladders to harvest them.